mkoohafkan/mkoohafkan.github.io/_posts/2017-09-01-using-github-reactions-to-moderate-comments.md

 and pulls only those that got a `+1` reaction from me.
-The reactions API doesn't specify the reaction of each user to each comment when [listing all comments on an issue](https://developer.github.com/v3/issues/comments/#list-comments-on-an-issue), so you actually need to indivudally query
+The reactions API doesn't specify the reaction of each user to each comment when [listing all comments on an issue](https://developer.github.com/v3/issues/comments/#list-comments-on-an-issue), so you actually need to individually query
 [reactions to each comment](https://developer.github.com/v3/reactions/#list-reactions-for-an-issue-comment).
 I made heavy use of
 [this medium post](https://medium.com/@sungyeol.choi/making-multiple-ajax-calls-and-deciphering-when-apply-array-b35d1b4b1f50)